DEIB-GECO/RGMQL/README.md

 - [Examples of workflows](Example%20of%20workflows)/ folder containing various use cases
 - [R](R)/ folder containing all the script files
-- [inst](inst)/ folder containing all files that should be copied into the installed R package folder.
+- [inst](inst)/ folder containing all files that should be copied into the installed R package folder
-- [inst/example](inst/example) folder containing the datasets and other files in order to run correctly all the test.
+- [inst/example](inst/example) folder containing the datasets and other files in order to run correctly all the test
-- [inst/NEWS](inst/NEWS) file report the feature/changes/bugfix for each version.
+- [inst/NEWS](inst/NEWS) file report the feature/changes/bugfix for each version
 - [man](man)/ folder containing R documentation files
 - [vignettes](vignettes)/ folder containing all the files used to generate correctly the vignette
 - [vignettes/RGMQL-vignette.R](vignettes/RGMQL-vignette.R) long-form guide to your package